 - What uses are legal on my property?

 - What are the limits on zoning laws, and what are my rights as a property owner?

-- In a property sale, who is responsible for confirming zoning status, buyer or seller?
+- In a property sale, who is responsible for confirming zoning status, the buyer or the seller?

-- If there’s a zoning law change and my current land use is grandfathered in, does the exception apply to someone who buys my land?
+- If there is a zoning law change and my current land use is grandfathered in, does the exception apply to someone who buys my land?